OneFourthLabs/PadhAI-DataScienceFoundation/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/OneFourthLabs/PadhAI-One/)

-This repository contains all the materials for Data Science using Python taught in the course **PadhAI - Foundations of Data Science**. <br>
+This repository contains all the materials for Data Science using Python taught in this course. <br>
 The courses can be accessed here: [All Courses - PadhAI](https://padhai.onefourthlabs.in/collections)

 -- *By Team One Fourth Labs*